-Lotto Powerball $34 million: Are you our latest big winner?
-Here are the numbers
+Lotto Powerball $34 million: Massive draw not struck

 The majority of them continue working after their big wins, 85 per cent, often in the same job as before their Lotto haul.

-And almost all of them continue playing Lotto, with 98 per cent of the big winners saying they reguarily buy Lotto tickets.
+And almost all of them continue playing Lotto, with 98 per cent of the big winners saying they regularly buy Lotto tickets.